oneapi-src/oneDPL/documentation/library_guide/introduction.rst

   convertible to the type of the initial value if one is provided, otherwise it is convertible to the type of values in the processed data sequence: ``std::iterator_traits<IteratorType>::value_type``.
-* ``exclusive_scan`` and ``transform_exclusive_scan`` algorithms may provide wrong results with vector execution policies when building a program with GCC 10 and using ``-O0`` option.
+* ``exclusive_scan`` and ``transform_exclusive_scan`` algorithms may provide wrong results with unsequenced execution policies when building a program with GCC 10 and using ``-O0`` option.
 * Compiling ``reduce`` and ``transform_reduce`` algorithms with the Intel DPC++ Compiler, versions 2021 and older, may result in a runtime error.
 To fix this issue, use an Intel DPC++ Compiler version 2022 or newer.
 * When compiling on Windows, add the option ``/EHsc`` to the compilation command to avoid errors with oneDPL's experimental